nlicalzi/launch_school/225-object_oriented_javascript/object_creation_patterns/object_creation_patterns.md

       Person('John', 'Doe');
       window.fullName(); // 'John Doe'
       ```

+    * What happens if we assign a variable to the result of calling a constructor function (that doesn't explicitly returning a value) without the `new` operator?

+      * The variable will point to `undefined`

   * When we call a function with the `new` operator, the following happens: